 Overview of the Program

 The Integrated Islet Distribution Program (IIDP) funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), replaces the NCRR and JDRF funded National Islet Cell Resource Consortium which ended July 31, 2009.
 The IIDP continues to provide islet availability for fundamental research.
 As Associate Director and Chair of Information Sciences at City of Hope, Joyce C. Niland, Ph.D. serves as Principal Investigator (PI) for this contract.

 Information for Investigators

 All investigators requesting islets must complete and submit an application to the IIDP Coordinating Center.
 In addition to the completed application form, applicants must also submit a concise but thorough and informative description of the specific objectives, methods associated with the use of islets, rationale for the number of islets requested and statistical methodologies to be employed.
 Click here for grant related verbiage.

-The IIDP organization consists of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Project Officers, an External Evaluation Committee, and the Coordinating Center at City of Hope.
-The IIDP integrates an interactive group of academic laboratories including IIDP centers and the Clinical Islet Transplant centers.
+The IIDP consists of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Program Officers, an External Scientific Panel, and the Coordinating Center at City of Hope.
+The IIDP integrates an interactive group of academic laboratories to coordinate the distribution of human islets.
 The IIDP Coordinating Center is responsible for broadcasting the availability of human islets to investigators nationwide.